hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

     + general Boltzmann machine w/ many missing connections
   + Update for states (right diagram)
     + update the states of the 1st hidden layer (top) and 3rd hidden layer (3 units) w/ current states of the visible units and 2nd hidden layer (2 units)
-    + the update the states if the visible units in the 2nd hidden layer
+    + update the states if the visible units in the 2nd hidden layer
     + repeat the previous two processes
     + update half of the states of all units in parallel